 Seismic engineers aim to develop building techniques that will prevent any damage in a minor quake and avoid serious damage or collapse in a major shake.

 Smarter, not stronger

+Seismic dampers are a method for dissipating the energy of an earthquake.
 Dampers are incorporated at beam-column joins.
 They are made of materials that disperse an earthquake’s energy, reducing the chance of breakage.

 Learn more about how base isolation works and the difference between base isolation and dampers here.